fireship-io/docker-nodejs-basic-demo/README.md

 Dockerize a Node.js app.

-Watch the full breakdown on YouTube or read the Docker Tutorial on Fireship.io.
+Watch the full [Docker video](https://youtu.be/gAkwW2tuIqE) on YouTube or read the [Docker Tutorial](https://fireship.io/lessons/docker-basics-tutorial-nodejs/) on Fireship.io.